What do I wish I had known when I started surfing?

 It's like learning to ride a bike, you don't learn on a racing bike, you learn on a tricycle: it's slower, more stable and more forgiving.

 Later, when you have mastered your longboard and the basics of surfing: pop-ups, bottom turns, top turns, cutbacks... you will be able to try shorter boards.
 Because you will have built strong foundations, reflexes and balance.
-Because you will instinctively know how to ride a less balanced, less forgiving and faster board.
+Because you will be experimented enough to ride a less balanced, less forgiving and faster board.

 Once you have mastered the basics of surfing, you don't necessarily have to ditch your longboard for a shortboard.
-Some very good surfers still have a lot of fun on foam surfboards.
+Some famous surfers have a lot of fun with foam surfboards.
 Like Jamie O'Brien in Hawaii:

 How to do a perfect take off